wmpauli/NIVM/README.md

 The extension also comes w/ Docker support, making it easy to [install fmriprep](https://fmriprep.readthedocs.io/en/latest/installation.html).

+**Note:** Matlab and SPM are currently not pre-installed with this extension.
+Please let us know of a good way of doing this without having a matlab license.

 # Getting started:

-- Go to Microsoft Azure [portal](http://portal.azure.com), to create a free account.
+Go to Microsoft Azure [portal](http://portal.azure.com), to create a free account.
 This will let you try this extension for free.

-- It may be benefitial to do briefly browse the [help] pages for Microsoft Azure (https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).
+It may be benefitial to do briefly browse the [help] pages for Microsoft Azure (https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).

 ## Workflow